New to IRF

 The Incentive Research Foundation (IRF), a 501(3)(c) private not-for-profit foundation, funds research studies and develops education serving all segments of the global incentive and recognition industry.

 Our research and education focuses on incentives, recognition, and motivation in the workplace with specific research in to engagement, non cash awards.
-Over its 20 years in existence the IRF has underwritten over 80 projects and committed almost $2 million to research and education.
+Over its 25 years in existence the IRF has underwritten over 90 projects and committed more than $2 million to research and education.

 These research studies have positioned the Incentive Research Foundation as the global resource for independent, cutting-edge information and analysis of incentive marketing practices and applications.
-Each year the IRF executes 10-12 studies on trends.
+Each year the IRF executes 12-17 studies on industry trends.

 Research & Education Partners